S.Africas Ex-president Zuma Wins Court Bid To Run In May Election - UrduPoint

 Tensions between the ANC and MK have run high in recent months.

-The former has unsuccessfully tried to have the latter disqualified and has taken it to court to stop it from using the MK name, alleging intellectual property theft.
+The ANC has unsuccessfully tried to have the new party disqualified and has taken it to court to stop it from using the MK name, alleging intellectual property theft.

-More than 350 people were killed in 2021 in a wave of protests, riots and looting sparked by the jailing of Zuma, who has long been bitter about the way he was forced out of office under a cloud of corruption allegations.
+More than 350 people were killed in 2021 in protests, riots and looting sparked by the jailing of Zuma, who has long been bitter about the way he was forced out of office under a cloud of corruption allegations.

 South Africans will be voting for a new parliament, which in turn will elect the president.